rust-lang/book/second-edition/nostarch/chapter05.md

 Listing 5-3: Changing the value in the `email` field of a `User` instance

-As with any expression, we can construct a new instance of the struct as the last expression in the function body to implicitly return that new instance.
+Note that the entire instance must be mutable; Rust doesn’t allow us to mark only certain fields as mutable.
+Also note that with any expression, we can construct a new instance of the struct as the last expression in the function body to implicitly return that new instance.

 Listing 5-4 shows a `build_user` function that returns a `User` instance with the given email and username.
 The `active` field gets the value of `true`, and